• Skip to primary navigation

 a hand dipping a flourless peanut butter cookie in a bowl of melted chocolate

-Store these gluten-free peanut butter cookies in an airtight container at room temperature for up to 5 days.
+Store in an airtight container at room temperature for up to 5 days or in the freezer for up to 2 months.
 If you add chocolate on top, be sure to let it harden completely before stacking them in a container.

 front view of a stack of 5 gluten-free peanut butter cookies dipped in chocolate